Heartbreak (1931 film)

-Heartbreak (aka Love and War) is a 1931 American Pre-Code war drama film directed by Alfred L. Werker and starring Charles Farrell, Madge Evans and Paul Cavanagh.
-The film was set primarily in Italy as an exotic locale but was actually filmed in California with the San Gabriel Mountains east of the Los Angeles Basin, standing in for the Italian Alps.
-The popularity of aviation films on World War I such as Heartbreak was still strong, but by 1934, was perceptibly waning.
+Heartbreak (also known as Love and War) is a 1931 American pre-Code war drama film directed by Alfred L. Werker and starring Charles Farrell, Madge Evans and Paul Cavanagh.

 Plot

-In the years before the United States' involvement in World War I, John Merrick (Charles Farrell) and Jerry Somers (John Arledge), attachés to the American embassy in Vienna, attend an elaborate fundraiser at the aristocratic Walden home where John meets the lovely Countess Vilma Walden (Madge Evans) and romance blooms.
+In the years before the United States' involvement in World War I, John Merrick and Jerry Somers, attachés to the American embassy in Vienna, attend an elaborate fundraiser at the aristocratic Walden home, where John meets the countess Vilma Walden and romance blooms.

-Vilma's twin brother, Count Carl Walden (Hardie Albright), a combat veteran, along with Vilma and Carl's father (Claude King) asks John when Americans will fight against Austria.
-Kapitan Wolke (Paul Cavanagh), a family friend, emerges as a rival for the affections of Vilma.
+Vilma's twin brother, combat veteran Count Carl Walden, along with Vilma and Carl's father, asks John when Americans will fight against Austria.
+Kapitan Wolke, a family friend, emerges as a rival for the affections of Vilma.
 A heated confrontation takes place between John and Wolke.

 When the United States goes to war, John requests a post at the Italian front where Carl is stationed.
-John returns to the Walden home and breaks the news to Vilma, Vilma then promises to return to the pool by the house, each day until John's reflection appears beside her own.
+John returns to the Walden home and breaks the news to Vilma, who promises to return to the pool by the house each day until John's reflection appears beside her own.

-After duty in France, John is transferred to the Italian front where he faces an enemy squadron, led by Wolke and his "second-best" flier, Carl.
-In the air over the Italian Alps John spots Wolke's aircraft and shoots it down, landing nearby to try to rescue the pilot.
+After duty in France, John is transferred to the Italian front where he faces an enemy squadron led by Wolke and his ace pilot Carl.
+In the air over the Italian Alps, John spots Wolke's aircraft and downs it, landing nearby to try to rescue the pilot.
 John is astonished to discover that the pilot is actually Carl, who had borrowed Wolke's aircraft for the mission.

-John is overcome with grief and announces that he is through with killing.
+John is overcome with grief and announces that he wishes to kill no more.
 After refusing to join his squadron on a flight against the enemy, John steals an aircraft and flies to the Walden house behind enemy lines.
 He confesses to Vilma that he killed Carl and begs her forgiveness, but she refuses.

 For his desertion, John is court-martialed with Jerry, his defense attorney, unsuccessfully defending him.
 Despondent and apathetic, he is found guilty and receives a dishonorable discharge and a sentence of hard labor.

-Peace finally comes and John goes to visit the Walden estate, now turned into a home for war orphans.
-As Vilma sits by the pool, she sees John's reflection beside hers, and the reunited couple embrace.
+Peace finally comes and John visits the Walden estate, which is now a home for war orphans.
+As Vilma sits by the pool, she sees John's reflection beside hers, and they embrace.